Anguilla at the World Athletics Championships

-Anguilla has competed at the IAAF World Athletics Championships on seventeen occasions, attending every edition since the 1983 World Championships in Athletics.
+Anguilla has competed at the World Athletics Championships on seventeen occasions, attending every edition since the 1983 World Championships in Athletics.
 Its competing country code is AIA.
 The territory has not won any medals at the competition.
 Its best performance is by Shara Proctor, who placed fifth in the women's long jump at the 2009 World Championships in Athletics.
 Proctor later won a World Championships silver medal while competing for Great Britain.

 Anguilla is not recognised by the International Olympic Committee as a nation.
 This has led to its more successful athletes competing for Great Britain and Northern Ireland, as residents of a British Overseas Territories, for example Zharnel Hughes, is eligible to compete for the Great Britain Olympic team and, following in the footsteps of fellow Anguillian Shara Proctor, he ultimately confirmed in June 2015 that he would represent Great Britain in all IAAF events.
 Hughes said "I have always known that if I was to run at the Olympics it would be in a British vest and that is how I have always dreamt it would be."